 The Korean Film Festival in Australia (KOFFIA)

 The Korean film industry has produced some huge international hits over the last few years.
-This year’s festival features 13 films from a range of genres including drama, crime, fantasy, mystery, and romantic comedy.
+This year’s festival features a range of genres including drama, crime, fantasy, mystery, and romantic comedy.

 All films are presented on the festival screen with English subtitles.